yjybuaa/pytracking/README.md

-# PyTracking
+# PyTracking for RGB-D data
-A general python framework for visual object tracking and video object segmentation, based on **PyTorch**.
+A general python framework for RGB-D visual object tracking and video object segmentation, based on **PyTorch**.

 ### LWL released!
 * Code for our ECCV 2020 paper [Learning What to Learn for Video Object Segmentation](https://arxiv.org/abs/2003.11540) is now available.